 - You advocate for initiatives that disadvantage POC and advantage white people because you want equality.

 - You remove the context of a racist incident and focus on the facts.
 This conveniently removes possible discussion of equity.

-- You conflate women with POC in underrepresented and predictably hire a white woman.
+- You conflate women with POC in underrepresented group categories and predictably hire a white woman.
 You call it a job well done in the diversity department.

 - You get irate or imaginary roll your eyes every time racial diversity is brought up.

 - You take up space and often use “diversity” and “inclusivity” and other academic buzzwords in your rhetoric.
 You never say anything noteworthy that’s racist.
 That’s it.

 - You attend a workshop on inclusive pedagogy and specifically include it in your CV but not under teaching or research.

 - You get a pat and a nod from colleagues for being a white person who says or participates in something that relates to “diversity” or “inclusivity.”
 You don’t think about POC who do the work daily without recognition or rewards.